Making Good Choices

 Everyday we’re confronted with a barrage of choices.
 We make choices about the clothes we wear, the food we eat, the appointments we schedule, the people we meet, the time we turn up to work, which bus we catch, where we sit on the bus, what we do after work, and so on.
 Living a rich and satisfying life means making good choices on an ongoing basis.

 Some of the trickiness of choice-making arises with options that may be pleasing in the short-term but may incrementally steer us off course over the longer term.
-Just taking that one extra serving of dessert or staying in bed for only ½ an hour more can be choices like this.
+Just taking that one extra serving of dessert or staying in bed for only half an hour more can be choices like this.
 Conversely, some decisions can be a bit dreary or difficult at the time but lead to better directions down the track.
-Staying home and studying or completing another gruelling session at the gym are examples of short term discomfort for longer term benefits.
+Staying home and studying or completing another grueling session at the gym are examples of short-term discomfort for longer-term benefits.